-Since 2015, the Yale University Digital Humanities Lab has partnered with academic departments on campus to support 2–3 postdoctoral associates.
-During their appointments, each postdoc both participates in the intellectual life of the lab and also pursues independent digital humanities research that is relevant to their discipline.
+From 2015-2018, the Yale University Digital Humanities Laboratory partnered with academic departments on campus to support 2–3 postdoctoral associates each year.
+During their appointments, postdocs both participated in the intellectual life of the lab and also pursued independent digital humanities research that was relevant to their discipline.

-Gabor Toth, formerly a fellow of the German Historical Institute in Washington, DC, joined the DHLab in October 2017.
+Gabor M. Toth, History; Fortunoff Archive for Holocaust Testimonies.
+Formerly a fellow of the German Historical Institute in Washington, DC, Gabor Toth joined the DHLab in October 2017.
 His background spans both Digital Humanities and History.
-During his dual appointment in the DHLab and Fortunoff Video Archive for Holocaust Testimonies, Gabor will work on a digital tool that will enable the exploration of a big collection of interviews with Holocaust survivors.
-Besides, Gabor will prepare a monograph on the computer-assisted analysis of Holocaust interviews.
+Gabor is working on a digital platform that will enable the exploration of a large-scale collection of interviews of Holocaust survivors.

 Jonathan Schroeder, English.
 Jonathan Schroeder uses the methods of the digital humanist, conceptual historian, and literary scholar to compare how European frameworks of emotion were institutionalized in the Americas.
 His manuscript, Prisoners of Loss: An Atlantic History of Nostalgia, charts the first phase in the globalization of nostalgia, tracking how this medical concept was carried to the New World and used to design new health care systems for slaves and soldiers in America, Brazil, Cuba, and Haiti.
 By virtue of this process, he argues, nostalgia was transformed from a disease of travel suffered by European ethnics into the exemplary disease of racial captivity in the nineteenth century, one that can potentially help us make sense of present-day scenes of racial and ethnic melancholy.